Female suicide bomber: Background

 Women have an extensive and complex history in political violence.
 While the typical terrorist of the 1960s tended to be an educated male from an upper-middle-class background, many left-wing terrorist groups in the 1960s and 1970s had prominent women active within these groups.
 Ulrike Meinhof, a German left-wing terrorist and journalist, co-founded the Red Army Faction and participated in a range of bombings and bank robberies.
 The Popular Front for the Liberation of Palestine (PFLP)'s Leila Khaled is considered to be the first woman to hijack an airplane, drawing international attention.
 Fusako Shigenobu founded and led the Japanese Red Army, a communist militant group that conducted hijackings and massacres.
-A number of Italian women were active in Italian terrorist organizations between 1970–1984.
-Females played fundamental roles in Puerto Rican nationalist movements such as the Puerto Rican Armed Forces of National Liberation (FLAN) and the Boricua Popular Army (Los Macheteros), two groups designated as terrorist organizations.
+A number of Italian women were active in Italian terrorist organizations between 1970 and 1984.
+Women played fundamental roles in Puerto Rican nationalist movements such as the Puerto Rican Armed Forces of National Liberation (FLAN) and the Boricua Popular Army (Los Macheteros), two groups designated as terrorist organizations.
 Women served visible roles in American groups, such as the Symbionese Liberation Army.
 Women also served as mobilizing agents for Weather Underground, recruiting people into the organization.
 Women have been more active in left-wing groups as these groups' ideologies tend to be more conducive to women's participation in combatant and other non-traditional roles.

 Organizations have differing stances on female suicide bombers.
 For example, in 2002, the spiritual leader of Hamas "categorically renounced the use of women as suicide bombers".
 In early 2002, he reported that "Hamas was far from enthusiastic about the inclusion of women in warfare, for reasons of modesty."
 This stance shifted in 2004, when the first female suicide bomber was used.
 Officials exclaimed that the act was a "significant evolution in our fight.
 The male fighters face many obstacles ... women are like the reserve army―when there is a necessity, we use them."
 The Liberation Tigers of Tamil Eelam attracted thousands of women and their militarization shaped women's identity from the "traditional ideal of the auspicious, fecund wife to the androgynous Armed Virgin".
 Rajini Thiranagama stated, "One cannot but be inspired when one sees the women of the LTTE in the night with their AKs slung over the shoulder. ...
 One cannot but admire the dedication and toughness of their training. ...
 One could see the nationalist fervor and the romantic vision of women in arms defending the nation."